 We parade weekly at Green Bay Bible Camp (1441 Green Bay Rd.) on Thursday evenings from 6:30 pm to 9:30 pm.

-Please contact us if you intend to drop by on regular parade nights using the email linked on the inquiries page, or via the contact form.
+Please contact us if you intend to drop by using the email linked above the inquiries form, or via the form itself.

 2475 Dobbin Road, Unit 22